Wild – 14 years

-Little is known of their mating behavior.
+Little is known of their mating behaviour.
 Following a successful mating the female will deposit her clutch of two to four eggs in to a termite mound.
 The termites then seal the mound and this provides a suitable temperature for the incubation of the eggs.
 Eggs may also be deposited in to a tree hollow.

 Eggs are typically laid between June and November.